cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 - checking and signing transaction messages from other nodes (thus reaching a consensus on the present state of the blockchain),
 - distributing state of a blockchain to applications and consumers.

-Neurons’ useful functions are:
+Neurons' useful functions are:

 - maintaining desired balance between `staked` and `liquid` tokens (`goal_bonded` parameter in the senate which is `80%` at the moment of writing)
 - distributing `staked` tokens to validators who perform their functions properly thus preventing `slashing`
 - using H token (HYDROGEN), which can be obtained in exchange for a `staked` BOOT, for investminting A and V tokens (and then using As and Vs for creating сyberlinks, i.e. training Bostrom).
 - deciding on the evolution of the network using the governance portal (`senate`)

+#### The economic incentivization mechanism of agents in Bostrom

 The economic incentivization mechanism of heroes and neurons in Bostrom includes rewards and penalties.

-Blockchain is programmed to produce new BOOT tokens in each block to pay rewards.
+Blockchain is programmed to mint new BOOT tokens in each block to pay rewards.
 The `inflation_rate` coefficient determines the amount of new tokens to be produced. `Inflation_rate` coefficient depends on the share of `staked` BOOT:

 - if there are `staked` percentage of BOOTs is less than the `goal_bonded` parameter, then the `inflation_rate` coefficient will increase for each block till it hits the `inflation_rate_max` value.
 The higher the `inflation_rate` , the more rewarding is the `stake`
 - if there are `staked` percentage of BOOTs is more than the `goal_bonded` parameter, then the `inflation_rate` coefficient will decrease for each block till it hits the `inflation_rate_min` value, thus signaling to search for another way of profiting from BOOTs